tutoriel étui à couteau en cuir

 leather knife case

-Moisten the leather with a modeling preparation (here mixture of water and easy carve).
+Moisten the leather with a modeling preparation (here a mixture of water and Easy Carve).
 Then open the decorative line with a swivel knife.

 leather knife case

-Push the leather back onto the decorative line with the Beveler coarse grid stamp (Ref: 6802) .
-Do not try to have too much depth: only a line of demarcation in relation to the seam.
+Push the leather back onto the decorative line with the Beveler large grid stamp (Ref: 6802) .
+Do not try to have too much depth: just a demarcation line in relation to the seam.

 leather knife case